asengupta/avishek.net/_posts/2022-12-07-pytorch-guide-plenoxels-nerf-part-3.md

 z = \text{cos } \theta
 $$

 Here is an example of an example 2nd order harmonic with some randomly chosen coefficients.
-The colours have been modified based on the spherical harmonic value at that specific spherical angle.
+The colours have been modified based on the spherical harmonic value at that specific viewing angle.

 ![Random Spherical Harmonic](/assets/images/random-spherical-harmonic.png)